The Docx Games: Three Days At the Microsoft Office World Championship

 What, program macros into Excel to make it play Life?

-Be cool like Fonzy (Score:1)
+Be cool like Fonzy (Score:2)

 PC gaming has officially jumped the shark!